-9. Related Party Notes
+9. Related Party Notes Payable

-In prior years, the Company has been significantly funded by notes payable from related parties.
-These related parties include employees as well as affiliates of employees, affiliates, and other companies controlled or previously controlled by the Company's founder and Chief Product and User Ecosystem Officer.
+The Company has been significantly funded by notes payable from related parties.
+These related parties include employees as well as affiliates of employees and affiliates and other companies controlled or previously controlled by the Company's founder and former CEO.